 The Microbiology Research Group examines microbiological interactions with a variety of hosts (humans, animals and plants) together with the wider external environment.
 The main areas of focus are: applied microbiology and biotechnology, biofuels, environmental microbiology, food security, host pathogen interactions, and pollutants.

 The Sports, Exercise and Health Science Research Group work complements this work with research focused around physical activity and health.
 The Psychology Research Group works collaboratively with internal and external partners on areas including Forensic Psychology and Applied Cognition.

 We promote research led teaching on our programmes and pride ourselves on provision of both workplace and research laboratory experience and additional support via our Career Tracks initiative.
-Within the Centre for Living, our research is focussed around two strategic themes in (i) Public health – exploring the development and evaluation of public health interventions, in for example infection prevention and sexual health & blood borne viruses and (ii) Long Term Conditions – focusing on chronic disease and the underlying molecular mechanisms in diabetes, visual health and musculoskeletal health amongst others.
-Supporting this research, we host a Skin Research Tissue Bank and wide range of state of the art research facilities We are also collaborators on a number of interdisciplinary flagship programmes such as the IBioIC, the West of Scotland Health Sciences network and the Glasgow City of Science Innovation Strategic Programme Board.
+Supporting this research, we host a Skin Research Tissue Bank and wide range of state of the art research facilities including our Bio-Imaging Facility which is open access to everyone.
+We are also collaborators on a number of interdisciplinary flagship programmes such as the IBioIC, the West of Scotland Health Sciences network and the Glasgow City of Science Innovation Strategic Programme Board.

 Heriot Watt’s strength in life sciences research lies an interdisciplinary approach to real world problems, the development of unique state-of-the-art facilities, and through collaboration between Schools and other research institutions.
 The interdisciplinary research interests and state-of-the-art facilities provide a unique environment for integrative research.